TickTeam/guide-tt/chrome_extension_app/2_how_to_edit_tasks.md

 ### How to edit tasks?

-Click the task item to enter the detail page for editing.
+When you click a task item, you can edit the task details in the side panel that opens up on the right.